School of Information Technology

 Contact Jessika Andersson for questions regarding documents and protocols.

-The management, administration and teachers/researchers have offices in house E and F on the campus area.
-The students' lab rooms, project rooms and lecture halls are houses A, D and F. Centre for Health Technology Halland has its premises on the ground floor in house A and Electronics Centre in Halmstad is in house Z.
+The management, administration and teachers/researchers have offices in E and F Buildings in the campus area.
+The students’ lab rooms, project rooms and lecture halls are buildings A, D and F. Leap for Life has its premises on the ground floor in A Building and Electronics Centre in Halmstad is in Z Building.

 CERES is short for Computing and Electronics for Real-Time and Embedded Systems and is one of the School of Information Technology's two departments.